Jump to Recipe

 This salad feels so clean.
 So fresh.
 It takes its inspiration from the Japanese.
 It’s a nice change of pace from the arugula and kale and chard and spinach I’ve been eating so much of over the last several months.
 I love fennel.
-I think some people are resistant to it because of a prejudice against anything with anise flavor.
-But raw fennel is closer in flavor to basil than to licorice on the anise spectrum.
-It’s mild and crunchy and faintly sweet.

-And when it is shaved paper-thin it makes a wonderful base for a salad.
-It’s possible to do this with a sharp chef’s knife, and I’ve done it that way many times, but it’s so much more efficient and easier to get uniform thinness with a mandoline.
 As of my birthday last month thanks to Dan’s parents I am the proud new owner of this baby, and having it available makes me want to make shaved fennel salads all the time.
 (I just need to watch my fingers.
 It’s sharp!)

-Lots of fennel salads stick to the classic dressing of olive oil and lemon juice.
-But this one goes with a bolder lime-sesame-soy vinaigrette.
 It gets some heat from sriracha and citrus kosho (the latter is totally optional, but it’s a nice way to use it if you have some).
-The shaved carrots add more crunch and color and the avocado adds a creamy richness to dish.

 The sprinkling of pan fried quinoa adds the most wonderful texture.
 It’s crisp and light and gives way with a pop when it’s between your teeth.
 This makes extra and I’ve been popping the leftovers as a snack on its own.
-The flat leaf parsley gives the dish a fresh herbaceous note.
-I think shiso or mint would be right at home here too.

 Dan said that this reminded him of the experience of eating sushi, what with the soy sauce and the kind of heat you get from wasabi and the texture of the shaved carrots and fennel reminiscent of pickled ginger.
 I think there’s something to the comparison.